 A.M.
-Best remains a privately owned company and as at the date of this report has credit rating operations based in Oldwick (New Jersey), London, Hong Kong, Singapore and Mexico City.
+Best remains a privately owned company and as at the date of this report has credit rating operations based in Oldwick (New Jersey), London, Amsterdam, Hong Kong, Singapore and Mexico City.

-A.M.
+As at the date of this report, A.M.
 Best currently has regulatory registrations in:

 - The USA (A.M.
 Best Rating Services, Inc. "AMBRS") - Brazil (AMBRS) - The European Union (A.M.
+Best (EU) Rating Services B.V.
+"AMB-EU" and A.M.
 Best Europe Rating Services Limited "AMBERS") - Dubai (AMBERS) Representative Office only - Sultanate of Oman (AMBERS) - Hong Kong (A.M.
 Best Asia-Pacific Limited "AMBAP") - New Zealand (AMBAP) - Australia (AMBAP) - Singapore (A.M.
 Best Asia-Pacific (Singapore) Pte.
 Limited "AMBAPS") - Mexico (A.M.
 Best América Latina, S.A. de C.V "AMBAL")